 Farthing Common is an area of common land northwest of Folkestone in East Kent.
-It is one of the highest points of the North Downs at 185 metres above sea level and on a clear day enjoy far reaching views across Kent and the cliffs at Fairlight in Sussex and even the South Downs.
+It is one of the highest points of the North Downs at 185 metres above sea level and on a clear day enjoys far reaching views across Kent and the cliffs at Fairlight in Sussex and even the South Downs.

 Farthing common lies on the junction with an ancient track way to the Elham valley and the Roman Road Stone street.
 Stone street originally ran from Portus Lemanis in West Hythe to the city of Canterbury.